obiyoag/track_contents/track4.md

 - **Right ventricle** (600)
 - **Healthy myocardium** (200)

 All clinical data have received institutional ethical approval and have been anonymized to ensure privacy and compliance with ethical standards.
-Please [join this track](http://zmic.org.cn/care_2024/eval/register?track=MyoPS%2B%2B) to get access to this dataset.

 <table class="table table-sm table-hover border-bottom">